-TRANSYT-7F Graphical User Interface (GUI)
+TRANSYT-7F GUI

-The TRANSYT-7F graphical user interface (GUI), TRANSYT-7F.exe, is the primary user-interface program.
-TRANSYT-7F is typically launched by going to Start > Programs > McTrans > TRANSYT-7F within Microsoft Windows.
+The TRANSYT-7F GUI, TRANSYT-7F.exe, is the primary user-interface program.
+TRANSYT-7F is typically launched by searching for TRANSYT-7F within Microsoft Windows.
 Numerous sample images of this GUI are provided throughout the documentation.

-The TRANSYT-7F macroscopic simulation engine (T7FWin2.exe) can be launched as a stand-alone program (the IOSPEC text file specifies the input and output file names) outside of TRANSYT-7F, but this is not recommended.
-Running the engine directly from the GUI is now necessary for proper functioning of several program features including genetic algorithm optimization, hill-climb cycle length optimization, graphical output screens, establishment of the current link numbering scheme, HCS file import, CORSIM processing, and so on.
+The TRANSYT-7F macroscopic simulation engine (T7FWin2.exe) can be launched as a standalone program (the IOSPEC text file specifies the input and output file names) outside of TRANSYT-7F, but this is not recommended.
+Running the engine directly from the GUI is now necessary for proper functioning of several program features including genetic algorithm optimization, hill-climb cycle length optimization, graphical output screens, establishment of the current link numbering scheme, HCS2023 file import, CORSIM processing, and so on.
 In certain parts of the software, the macroscopic simulation model will sometimes be referred to as "TRANSYT", whereas "TRANSYT-7F" will instead refer to the overall software package.

 Opening data files from the GUI will provoke different behavior and responses, depending on the file type that was opened.
 File > Open allows the user to open existing TRANSYT-7F or CORSIM input files.
 If a TRANSYT-7F (.TIN) input file is opened, then the Edit menu and TRANSYT-7F processing features will be activated.
-If an HCS-Signals (.XHS) or HCS-Interchanges (.XHI) file is opened, a TRANSYT-7F input file will be generated to reflect the HCS data.
+If an HCS-Signals (.XHS) or HCS-Interchanges (.XHI) file is opened, a TRANSYT-7F input file will be generated to reflect the HCS2023 data.
 If a CORSIM input (.TRF) file or an Artplan input (.XML) file is opened, then a corresponding TRANSYT-7F input (.TIN) file is automatically generated.
 If a CORSIM file is opened, but the corresponding TIN file already exists, then the Edit menu and TRANSYT-7F processing features will be enabled, to facilitate CORSIM processing or optimization.